Islandora-Devops/migrate_7x_claw/README.md

 - Binary

 If you want some sample Basic Image objects with metadata made from stock forms, check out this zip file that you can use with islandora_zip_batch_importer.
-All the images were obtained from pexels and are free to use for personal or business purposes, with the original photographers attributed in the MODS.
+All the images were obtained from [Pexels](https://www.pexels.com/) and are free to use for personal or business purposes, with the original photographers attributed in the MODS.

 ## Installation